d-dineva/d-dineva/README.md

 ## 👩 About Me

-Hello! 👋 I'm a dedicated, creative, and resourceful person, recently graduated from a QA Engineer course.
+Hello! 👋  I’m currently enrolled in a QA academy.
+I'm working on diverse projects, utilizing a variety of tools, and am constantly expanding my skill set.

 I have a proven ability to adapt and learn quickly, even in high-pressure situations.
 Through working on various projects, I’ve gained valuable experience and developed a thorough understanding of different tools and platforms.
 I continuously strive to grow by refining my skills and abilities.
 Feel free to explore my work across six repositories, which showcase my dedication and proficiency.**